Pomegranate Punch

 Recipe FAQS

-Any type of fruit that can be sliced looks beautiful in this punch.
+Any type of fruit that can be sliced looks beautiful.
 Try orange slices, pears, kiwi or limes for a completely different taste and presentation.

 Absolutely!
-Even though this is named a Christmas punch, it can be served at bridal showers, baby showers and even weddings.
+This beverage can be served at bridal showers, baby showers and even weddings.
 The flavors are incredible and can be customized by changing colors of fruit juices.

 - Save the pomegranate arils and eat them on yogurt, oatmeal or salads!
 Not only are they delicious, they're high in antioxidants and vitamin C.

-- For best results, refrigerate juices and ginger ale overnight so punch will be nice and cold (unless you're making the mulled punch).
+- For best results, refrigerate juices and ginger ale overnight so this beverage will be nice and cold (unless you're making the mulled version).

 - Add the ginger ale at the last minute so it will still be sparkling when served.

 Freeze leftovers in a clean, empty milk jug for up to 6 months.
-Thaw in the refrigerator for 3 days and cut jug open with scissors over a punch bowl or large container.
+Thaw in the refrigerator for 3 days and cut jug open with scissors over a bowl or large container.
 Add ginger ale and mix well.
+Garnish as desired.

 Recipe Card